Welcome to today's edition of the Rush 24-7 podcast.

 I'm talking about the people of the country.

-Half the if, well, not half.
+Half the, if, well, not half.

 It's not that large.

-Who, whatever percentage of libs haven't learned anything, they still don't think this is worth it.
+They still don't think this is worth it.

 They still don't think that this enemy is worth it.